6 Days Family Holiday in Belgium

 The design museum, previously known as The ADAM (Art and Design Atomium Museum), is a modern museum featuring works on furniture and equipment designed by 20th and 21st Century designers.
 It is located close to the Atomium, and a visit to the design museum can be combined with the Atomium visit tickets to get an overall benefit in price.
 The museum has a separate section for paintings and other artworks too.
-The official website of the Design Museum is:

 After the visit, we headed for lunch, followed by a visit to the Comics Art Museum.

 About Comics Art Museum

 Also known as the Belgian Comic Strip Center, this a museum dedicated to Belgian Comics.
 It is an Art Nouveau building that served as a textile store.
 But after the death of its owner, it was closed.
 Later due to vandalism, it ended up in bad shape.
 Famous artists of the 1980s planned to restore the building and convert it into a museum dedicated to the history of Belgian comics.

 Today, this museum showcases the works of many comic book artists and demonstrates the various techniques used in comic-making.
 It is worth a visit when in Brussels.
 Kids are likely to enjoy this.
 Their official website is:

 It took us about 2 hours in the museum, after which we explored the city for a while before we headed to Ghent.

 This brought us to the end of our holiday in Brussels.
 Check out more pictures from Brussels here.